Parish of Saint Anne, Šabac

-Although there are not many written records on the parish of St. Joachim and Anne, because they have not been preserved for various reasons, it is known that Catholic believes have been here a long time because of the proximity to the borders with territories populated predominantly with Catholics.
-However, it is safe to say that the arrival of a larger number of Catholic population, particularly in Šabac, was recorded only after the World War II.
-Many among them were educated experts: doctors, technicians, mechanics… but also various craftsmen who were needed in Šabac.
-After the 1931 census, there were 778 Catholics there, which made 5.6% of the population and their contribution to the overall life of the town must have been great and received a good reception in the town which was developing rapidly.
+Although there are not many written records of the parish of St. Anne, as they have not been preserved for various reasons, it is known that Catholic believers have been here a long time due to proximity to the borders with territories populated predominantly with Catholics.
+However, we know for a fact that the arrival of a larger number of Catholics, particularly in Šabac, was recorded only after the First World War.
+There were a considerable number of educated experts among them: doctors, technicians, mechanics etc., but also diverse craftsmen who were needed in Šabac.
+According to a census in 1931, there were 778 Catholics, i.e. 5.6% of the population and their contribution to overall life of the town and the environment must have been great and well received in the rapidly developing town.

-In those years of mutual congratulations, meetings were recorded… from all the factors of social life, and the rest were recorded in the media of the time.
-Also, the procession of Corpus Christi on the town streets, with the participation of schoolchildren, city government, military, firefighters orchestra… Celebrations of Štrosmajer’s days were common… Participation of Catholic believers from neighboring parishes of Đakovo-Srem diocese: Nikinci, Platičevo… was regular.
+Mutual congratulations, meetings etc. between all members of social life were noticed and recorded in the then media.
+Also, the processions for feast of Corpus Christi on the town streets, where schoolchildren, town authorities, military, firefighters’ orchestra participated, were present then.
+Celebrations of Štrosmajer’s days were common too.
+Participation of Catholic believers from neighboring parishes of Đakovo-Srem diocese: Nikinci, Platičeva etc. was regular.

 There were 31 baptisms, 13 deaths and 16 Catholic weddings in 1935.

-“We were at the Orthodox church at the service of the first day of Easter and we were surprised by the poor visit.
+“We attended the service on the first day of Easter in the Orthodox Church and we were surprised by the poor visit.
 There were no traders, no craftsman, only a few; and there was no one to represent the officials except for two grammar school teachers.
-Only one lawyer came.
-While, however, on Holy Saturday, the first day of Easter, the Catholic Church was filled to capacity.
-We conclude this with the word: SAD.” (Šabački glasnik, 23/24 April 1936).
+There was only one lawyer.
+While, the Catholic Church was completely full on Holy Saturday and on the first day of Easter.
+We conclude and sign this with the word: SAD.” (“Šabački glasnik”, 23/24 April 1936).

-The territory of the parish includes Šabac, area below Belgrade all the way to Bosnian border.
+The territory of the parish includes Šabac and the area below Belgrade all the way to Bosnian border.

-Besides the Franciscans, the parish was led by the Salesians, diocesan priests and now it is led by the priests of Neocatechumenal Way.
+Besides the Franciscans, the parish was led by the Salesians, diocesan priests and by the priests of Neocatechumenal Way.

 Sisters of Charity of St. Vincent de Paul were engaged in Šabac, but unfortunately, they left.